 You might not possess the physical or psychological wherewithal to have a 100 percent cognizant recollection of what happened.
 That’s why it’s crucial to have first responders attend to the scene ASAP, and that’s why it’s crucial to have them corroborate the facts at hand, so you can reference those facts later.

 A pedestrian struck in a motor vehicle collision is likely not the party at fault and likely the one who’s suffered the most severe injuries out of any party involved.
 These injuries can not only leave behind physical anguish, but mental and financial anguish as well, and to add insult to those injuries, the motorist at fault’s insurer might place the blame on you and actively deny any accountability.

-If you or a loved one suffered a pedestrian accident in the area, call the Austin pedestrian accident attorneys at Terry & Kelly, PLLC, to learn your rights and find out if you have a settlement case.
+If you or a loved one suffered a pedestrian accident in the area, call the Austin pedestrian accident attorneys at TK Injury Lawyers, to learn your rights and find out if you have a settlement case.
 These consultations demand no-cost, no-obligation, and no fees unless you win your claim, so what do you have to lose?
 Contact our firm today to learn more and earn the compensation you deserve!

 If you suffered a paralyzing spinal injury, the cause of the injury is critical to determine your rights to possible compensation for your lifelong losses.
 Always speak with an Austin spinal cord injury attorney about your rights.
 Spinal cord injuries can be extremely serious and life-altering for victims, and they often happen in unexpected accidents. […]